Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 6. Blood pressure disorders.

-Most often, the disease is still manifested by neuralgia - pain at the exit site of the root and along the nerve fibers.
-The remaining signs join if strong pressure is exerted on the nervous structures, or the inflammatory process becomes extensive.
+Most often, the disease manifests itself as neuralgia - pain at the exit site of the root and along the nerve fibers.
+Other signs appear if there is strong pressure on the nerve structures, or the inflammatory process becomes extensive.

-The rarest form of sciatica is a lesion of the thoracic region.
-The reason for this phenomenon is that a large number of vertebrae in the thoracic floor of the back take on part of the lost function, the disease is compensated for a long time.
+The rarest form of radiculitis is damage to the thoracic region.
+The reason for this phenomenon is that a large number of vertebrae in the thoracic floor of the back take on part of the lost function, and the disease takes a long time to compensate.

-In addition, in the thoracic region there are no such important structures as the nerve plexuses or the cauda equina, therefore only the spinal roots are involved in the process.
+In addition, in the thoracic region there are no such important structures as nerve plexuses or cauda equina, so only the spinal roots are involved in the process.
 Radiculitis of the thoracic region is manifested by the following symptoms:

-1. Pain in the thoracic part of the back, aggravated by exertion.
+1. Pain in the thoracic part of the back, aggravated by exercise.

 2. Shootings along the chest, following the course of the ribs.

-3. Intercostal neuralgia can even mimic heart disease, occurring on the left side of the chest.
+3. Intercostal neuralgia can even mimic heart disease, occurring in the left side of the chest.

-4. Difficulty in deep breathing due to chest pain.
+4. Difficulty taking a deep breath due to chest pain.

-Poor symptoms lead to the fact that the pathological process is not diagnosed for a long time.
-Dangerous diseases can be detected too late, so you should consult a doctor at the first symptoms.
+Poor symptoms lead to the pathological process not being diagnosed for a long time.
+Dangerous diseases can be detected too late, so at the first symptoms you need to consult a doctor.

-The most common localization of sciatica is the region of the lumbosacral segment.
-This explains the large number of patients complaining of back pain.
+The most common location of radiculitis is the lumbosacral segment.
+This explains the large number of patients complaining of lower back pain.

-The thing is that it is on the area of the lumbosacral floor that most of the load falls during active movements, lifting weights, playing sports.
+The thing is that it is on the area of the lumbosacral floor that most of the load falls during active movements, lifting weights, and playing sports.
 Under the influence of these factors, degeneration occurs, which leads to aseptic inflammation of the nerve roots.
-Symptoms of lumbar sciatica:
+Symptoms of lumbar radiculitis:

-1. Pain in the lower back after exercise, bending over, standing for a long time, lifting weights.
+1. Pain in the lower back after exertion, bending, standing for a long time, or lifting heavy objects.

-2. Shooting pain along the root - in the buttock, thigh, other parts of the lower limb.
+2. Shooting pain along the spine - in the buttock, thigh, and other parts of the lower limb.

-3. Violation of skin sensitivity in the leg, numbness, a feeling of "crawling".
+3. Impaired skin sensitivity in the leg, numbness, “crawling” feeling.

-4. Pain on pressure on the spinous process of an involved vertebra.
+4. Pain when pressing on the spinous process of the involved vertebra.

-6. Pain when trying to straighten the back during an attack of neuralgia.
+6. Pain when trying to straighten your back during an attack of neuralgia.

-Sciatica in itself causes a lot of inconvenience, but it is also a manifestation of another disease.
-If the cause of neuralgia progresses, it can involve the cauda equina nerve structure, which is responsible for the innervation of the bladder and rectum, in the process.
+Radiculitis itself causes a lot of inconvenience, but it is also a manifestation of another disease.
+If the cause of neuralgia progresses, it may involve the nerve structure of the cauda equina, which is responsible for the innervation of the bladder and rectum.

-Lower back pain is ignored by patients for a long time, but it can be a symptom of a serious illness.
+Low back pain has been ignored by patients for a long time, but can be a symptom of a serious illness.
 It is necessary to consult a doctor in time for a full diagnosis of the disease.

 Diagnostics

 The diagnostic search for a doctor begins with a conversation and questioning of clinical symptoms, then the doctor will conduct an objective examination of the spine and specify neurological symptoms.
-Often, a consultation with a neurologist may be required to determine the cause of the disease.
+Often, to determine the cause of the disease, a consultation with a neurologist may be required.

-The next step is to examine the patient's analyzes.
-A general analysis of blood and urine will allow to exclude or confirm the infectious process.
-With aseptic inflammation of the roots, the analyzes are uninformative.
-After a laboratory test, the patient will be referred for instrumental procedures.
+The next step is to examine the patient's tests.
+A general blood and urine test will allow you to exclude or confirm an infectious process.
+In case of aseptic inflammation of the roots, tests are not very informative.
+After laboratory testing, the patient will be referred for instrumental procedures.
 These include:

-1. X-ray of the affected spine - excludes or confirms the pathology of bone formations, including spondyloarthritis, vertebral fractures, osteophytes, spondylolisthesis.
+1. X-ray of the affected part of the spine - excludes or confirms the pathology of bone formations, including spondyloarthritis, vertebral fractures, osteophytes, spondylolisthesis.

-2. CT and MRI are high-precision methods that allow you to detect the process at an early stage.
-MRI perfectly detects the pathology of the vertebrae, therefore it is the best method for diagnosing osteochondrosis.
+2. CT and MRI are highly accurate methods that can detect the process at the initial stage.
+MRI perfectly detects vertebral pathology, therefore it is the best method for diagnosing osteochondrosis.

-3. X-ray contrast methods - myelography.
-It is rarely used due to the risk of possible complications.
+3. X-ray contrast methods – myelography.
+Rarely used due to the risk of possible complications.

 4. Electromyography is an assessment of the conduction of electrical impulses during excitation of muscle fibers.
 It is used in the presence of symptoms from the upper or lower extremities.

-5. Analysis of cerebrospinal fluid.
-The puncture is associated with certain difficulties and the risk of complications, so it is used if necessary, suspected of infectious causes.
+5. Cerebrospinal fluid analysis.
+Puncture is associated with certain difficulties and the risk of complications, so it is used if necessary, if infectious causes are suspected.

-The listed list of studies varies depending on the data obtained, the doctor's suspicion of the presence of a certain pathology.
+The listed list of studies changes depending on the data received and the doctor’s suspicion of the presence of a certain pathology.

 Treatment

-The therapeutic approach to the treatment of sciatica has changed dramatically in recent years.
-Today, the priority is to find the cause of the disease and its treatment, and not just the elimination of symptoms.
-The complex of therapeutic measures may include:
+The therapeutic approach to the treatment of radiculitis has changed significantly in recent years.
+Today, the priority is to find the cause of the disease and treat it, and not just eliminate the symptoms.
+The complex of treatment measures may include:

 • Spinal immobilization.